bboc/omnigraffle-tools/ogtrans.md

 ## How to store and retrieve translations

+Notes: Crowdin treats each multiline string in a POT file as one single string, i.e. all small changes require a full re-translation.
+Also there's no support for Markdown, so that translators have to take care to write correct Markdown.
+For HTML tags there's at least a way to copy them from source to translation

 ### Open Questions

 How can I store Markdown and multiline content in PO files, and how will Crowdin handle that?

+#### Example Text

+This is a paragraph of text, with some **bold** and some _italic_ text.
+Also there's a list with two elements:

+- one list item
+- another list item

+After the list, there's another sentence for good measure, complete with a **bold part**.

 ### Approach 1: Translation Memory